AdaCore/spark2014/lrm/source/mapping-spec.rst

 The following example demonstrates how the `assert` annotation can be used inside a loop.
 At each run of the loop the list of existing hypotheses is cleared and the statements that are within the `assert` annotation are added as the new hypotheses.
+The |SPARK| equivalent of `assert`, while within a loop, is `pragma Loop_Invariant`.

 Specifications in SPARK 2005: